jeneese/pixel-neighbor-relationship-histogram/README.md

 # Pixel Neighbor Relationship Histograms

-This program evaluates the intensity difference between two pixels based on a relationship selected by the user and generates a greyscale, RGB, HSV, and Lab histogram to illustrate the results.
+This Python script evaluates the intensity difference between two pixels based on a relationship selected by the user and generates a greyscale, RGB, HSV, and Lab histogram to illustrate the results.

 ## Installation